SvenMb/MecrispForth_boards/stm32f407_blackboard/README.md

 compiletoram
 ```

-## Driver for supplied FSMC-display
+## Driver for optional FSMC-display

 There is an nice TFT-display with touch avaiable for this board.
 I wrote forth words (driver) for that.